A Guide to Tokyo’s Japanese Sword Museum

 • Wakizashi – a short sword with a blade between 30 and 60 centimeters.
 It is often paired with a katana.

 Some swords are complete, in their scabbards, and decorated.
 Others are only the blade and nakago (tang).
-There is also the paraphernalia that goes with them:
+This paraphernalia also goes with them:

 • Tsuba: crossguards.